 Alternatively, you can purchase plans directly from insurance providers, and you can do so at any time of the year.
 This gives you a lot of freedom, and you can look at all of the details to compare plans carefully.
 Then, just select the one that will give you exactly what you want.

 At Spirit, you can find affordable yet comprehensive options designed for seniors.
-Perks include three cleanings per year, no waiting periods, high annual maximums up to $5,000, coverage for implants, and the option of seeing any dentist you choose.
+Perks include three cleanings per year, no waiting periods, high dental insurance annual maximums up to $5,000, coverage for implants, and the option of seeing any dentist you choose.

 All of this means you can get valuable support when paying for everything from preventive care to major services, so you won’t need to go over your budget or sacrifice getting the high-quality care you deserve.
 Keeping your smile bright and healthy in your golden years has never been easier!